yostane/cours-java/tutorials/java-cli.md

 readme.md = Basic markdown readme template
 ```

-The `cli` template create a starter project with `picocli` which is a great library for creating console apps that rely on command-line arguments.
+The `cli` template create a starter project with `picocli` which is a great library for creating console apps that consumes command-line arguments.

+JBang have recently introduced an experimental feature which allows to bootstrap project with the help of OpenAI's API (the one behind chatGPT).
+I couldn't try this feature as it requires an OpenAPI key, which I don't have.
+However you can find some demos on the internet and it looks promising.

 I personally used JBang to create Java proects to solve some advent of codoe challenges and I it was really useful for this use case.

-JBang also allows to create AI powered projects.
+The JBang community was also reactive to my feedback and fixed my issues very quickly.
+Big thanks to them!

+To summarize, JBang is particularly adapted for education, for small projects or to try tools or templates available in its AppStore (as long as we make sure they are safe beforehand).

 ### Gradle

-Gradle is project mamangement tools used by Android developers and by Java developers as an alternative to maven.
+Gradle is project mamangement tool used by Android developers default by and also by Java developers as an alternative to maven.
-Even though it is used by Kotlin or Java devs, gradle is language agnostic.
+Even though it seems to be mostly used by Kotlin or Java devs, gradle is language agnostic and supports other languages as well.

-In addition to this, gradle provides a `gradle init` command which allows to bootstrap a blank or a hello world project.
-Let's create a Java proect:
+In addition to project management, gradle provides a `gradle init` command which bootstraps a blank or a *hello world* project.
+Let's try this out and create a Java proect from scratch.
+The following snippet show a terminal interaction with the introduced command.

 ```sh
 ➜ gradle init